lindseystead/foodbank-checkin-portfolio/README.md

 [![Vercel](https://img.shields.io/badge/Vercel-Hosted-000000?logo=vercel&logoColor=white)](https://vercel.com)
 [![License](https://img.shields.io/badge/License-Proprietary-red)](LICENSE)

-**A production-ready frontend system for food bank operations, transforming client check-in workflow from paper-based to digital efficiency.**
+**A complete full-stack system designed and built solo as a software engineering capstone project.
+The architecture is CSV-first and Link2Feed-ready, enabling food bank clients to check in faster using QR codes displayed at the food bank entrance, which they scan with their tablets or mobile devices.**

 🌐 **Live Client Check-In**: [https://foodbank-checkin-tan.vercel.app/](https://foodbank-checkin-tan.vercel.app/)
 📊 **Admin Dashboard**: [https://foodbank-checkin.vercel.app/login](https://foodbank-checkin.vercel.app/login)

-> **📝 Portfolio Project**: This repository contains the **frontend applications** (Client App + Admin Dashboard) originally designed as a capstone project at Thompson Rivers University (TRU).
-The system evolved from academic research into a production-ready application serving real food bank operations.
+> **📝 Portfolio Project**: This repository contains the **frontend applications** (Client App + Admin Dashboard) from my capstone project.
+Designed and built entirely by me using agile methodologies, the system features a CSV-first architecture that works immediately with Link2Feed exports, with an API-ready design for future Link2Feed integration.
 The backend API is not included in this repository.

 ---